Sunref/Greetique/Readme.md

 - Create versioned releases with downloadable executables
 - Maintain release notes history

-To trigger a new release, simply update the `release-notes.md` file and push to the experimental branch.
+To trigger a new release, simply update the `release-notes.md` file and push to the main branch.

 ## Credits